Updated January 3, 2018.

 For food blogging, you should not go the free hosting route.
 Yes, you can convert to self-hosting later, but it can be a mess and lots of work.
 See #1 in Getting Started.

 With a food blog, you should be using a self-hosted WordPress blog.
-You can do an other CMS (content management system), but the standard is WordPress for a reason.
-You will have access to the best themes, recipe plugins, etc. Why limit yourself related to your competition?
+You can do another CMS (content management system), but the standard is WordPress for a reason.
+You will have access to the best themes, recipe plugins, etc. Why limit yourself relative to your competition?
 So no Squarespace or Typepad for you.

 Now time for grumpy me to come out.
 There is lots of money to be made in getting you to sign-up for hosting.
 My first self-hosted host was with Bluehost.
 I left after two years of hours and sometimes days of “downtime,” and it just kept getting worse.
 I was way too patient and nieve.

-So, as a general rule, avoid EIG owned hosting.
+So, as a general rule, I would avoid EIG owned hosting.
 See https://en.wikipedia.org/wiki/Endurance_International_Group for an ongoing list.
 This includes Bluehost, Host Gator and many more.
-They all seem to suffer the same issue with support and reliability.
+They all seem to suffer the same issue with support and reliability from what I hear and I would definately avoid Bluehost.

 I will go as far as to say if an established blogger is suggesting Bluehost, you probably should not trust anything else they say since they should (or do) know better.
 If it is a new blogger, why are you listening anyway?